Mountain Maid Gold Mine

 Description

-Mountain Maid Mine is the last remaining mine of once 70.
-It is located in lush rainforest in the valley of the Copeland Creek.
+Mountain Maid Mine is the last remaining mine of Copeland.
+It is located in lush rain forest in the valley of the Copeland Creek.
 There is an exhibition of mining memorabilia and tools.
-From the machinery the stamper battery with the steam engines, which powered the stamper once, both still exist.
-The stamper battery works today and is demostrated on the tour, but it is now powered by a modern electric motor.
+From the machinery the stamper battery with the steam engines, which powered the stamper once, both still exist, but are defunct.
 Other machinery are the ore crusher, conveying equipment, railway with wagons, and a turntable.

 The tour also includes an underground part, where the gold mine is entered and the gold bearing quartz vein can be seen.
-A wooden walkway extends hundreds of metres into the mountain.
-The mine extends some 395m into the hillside and to a depth of 180m.
+A wooden walkway extends hundreds of meters into the mountain.
+The mine extends some 395 m into the hillside and to a depth of 180 m.

-Some years ago Mountain Maid Gold Mine was the central part of the award winning, heritage listed Gold Town theme park.
-The mine was called a working mine, probably because some gold bearing quartz was removed for the on site gold washing for the visitors.
+Some years ago Mountain Maid Gold Mine was the central part of the award-winning, heritage listed Gold Town theme park.
+The mine was called a working mine, probably because some gold bearing quartz was removed for the on-site gold washing for the visitors.
 Then the mine was closed and since 2003 it is managed by the National Parks and Wildlife Service (NPWS).
-They are at the moment renovation the site and look for exhibits.
-The plan is to reopen the tourist mine in the near future.
+They closed the site for renovation for several years, but it was reopened in 2010 by Jodi McKay, the Minister for Tourism.
+The NSW Government has invested NZD 820,000 into the upgrade of the facilities.
+The site now has three official trails.
+The Hidden Treasures walk (4.5 km) and the Basin Loop Trail (7 km) are both self-guided.
+The trails have new walkways and viewing platforms, and new explanatory signs.
+The Mountain Maid Link Trail is a guided tour only, which includes the underground tour.
+The light system of the underground tour was upgraded.